 Monday, Tuesday and Thursday 10 AM to 2 PM and Wednesday 10 AM to 12 Noon

-If those times aren’t convenient, simply call and we’ll find a time that fits.
+If those times aren’t convenient, please call Cancer Connection and we’ll find a time that works.

 Since its founding in 2000 by Deb Orgera and Jackie Walker, Cancer Connection has dedicated itself to creating a creative environment emphasizing vitality and good times rather than isolation and illness.
 We are able to offer our services free of charge, thanks to the generosity of the individuals, corporations and foundations that support our work.